Tony-7752/Research-method-2026-Tony/about.md

 ### EDUCATION
 2025- | **University of Haifa , Haifa**
 	- Master degree under the guidance of Maxim Rubin-Blum.
-Researching microbial interactions at cold seeps focusing on Metagenomic analysis.
+Researching microbial interactions at cold seeps using metagenomic analysis.

 2019-2024 | **Technion - Israel Institute of Technology , Haifa**